-- If you are unsure whether or not a job posting or email is fraud, reach out to the Office of Student Employment at firstname.lastname@example.org or (317) 274-4856.
-We can provide guidance and help so you do not put yourself at risk.
+- If you are unsure whether a job posting or email is fraud, reach out to the Office of Student Employment at firstname.lastname@example.org or (317) 274-4856.
+We can provide further guidance and help so you do not put yourself at risk.

 - If you already disclosed information, be sure to contact your bank and credit card companies to make them aware of potential fraudulent charges.
 In addition, you can file a complaint with the FBI Internet Crime Complaint Center.

 How can you protect yourself from a potential scam?
 Follow our tips below to be proactive as you search for jobs: